DecoupledLogic/TestPipe/README.md

 ![TestPipe Logo](https://github.com/charleslbryant/TestPipe/blob/master/creative/logo/logo.png?raw=true)

-TestPipe is an automated Test Framework written with C#.
+TestPipe is an Automated Test Framework written with C#.
 The primary focus of the framework is to provide a maintainable means of creating test for HTTP web applications and services.
+You can view more info about the idea behind test pipe on the [Concepts](https://github.com/charleslbryant/TestPipe/wiki/Concepts) page in the wiki.

 Current Version
 ---------------

-The current version is 1.0.0.
+The current version of TestPipe is 1.0.0.
 It isn't indicated in the version number, but this is a preview.
 It hasn't been fully tested against a production application, so use at your own risk.